LogSentinel SIEM for

 - An attacker performs a man-in-the-middle-attack a thus modifies a script from an otherwise uncompromised server

-LogSentinel SIEM and XDR solve those by monitoring your scripts for unexpected changes and alert you when they happen.
+LogSentinel SIEM solve those by monitoring your scripts for unexpected changes and alert you when they happen.

 Which pages should I monitor?